<> <> <> <>

 Subcutaneous fat is the layer of fat beneath the skin, and you can determine this type of fat by pinching loose skin.
 This type of fat is most common in the thighs, hips and buttocks.

-Subcutaneous body fat isn't quite as dangerous as visceral fat in the way that it contributes to health issues, but it's important to know that subcutaneous fat deposits can still lead to diabetes or heart disease if there is too much within the body.
+Subcutaneous body fat isn't quite as dangerous as visceral fat in the way that it contributes to health issues, but it's important to know that subcutaneous fat deposits can still lead to problems if there is too much within the body.

 Visceral fat